Confidentiality, Patient Rights & Responsibilities

-- know who is responsible for providing treatment.
+- to know who is responsible for providing treatment.

-- have access to a second medical opinion before making any decision.
-The patient can decide not to be treated, but must be informed of the medical consequences of refusal.
+- to have access to a second medical opinion before making any decision.
+The patient can decide not to be treated but must be informed of the medical consequences of refusal.

-- participate in decisions involving their health problems.
+- to participate in decisions involving their health problems.

-- have access to resource persons and information concerning health education, self-care and prevention of illness.
+- to have access to resource persons and information concerning health education, self-care, and prevention of illness.

 - have access to provider credentialing information.

-- be informed of Campus Health policies and procedures regarding the expression of suggestions and grievances.
+- be informed of the CHS policies and procedures regarding the expression of suggestions and grievances.